-Sandberg has developed expertise over many years of working with organisations in Ireland and is UKAS accredited for the procedures specified in IS 465 that include:
+Sandberg has developed expertise over many years of working with organisations in Ireland and is UKAS accredited for the procedures specified in IS 465, including:

 - Visual examination and measurement of cement